SumiSastri/dev-blogs/docs/local-environment-setup/part5-tooling-checklist.md

 During the development process you need to check you Mac has the

-- A code editor or IDE (integrated development environment) - Atom, Visual Studio Code, Sublime Text (See section on clean code for [a quick guide to code editors and IDEs](https://sumisastri.github.io/dev-blogs/clean-code/part2-code-editors-and-how-to-setup-eslint/)
+1. A code editor or IDE (integrated development environment) - Atom, Visual Studio Code, Sublime Text (See section on clean code for [a quick guide to code editors and IDEs](https://sumisastri.github.io/dev-blogs/clean-code/part2-code-editors-and-how-to-setup-eslint/)

-- Version control - GitHub or Gitlab, BitBucket for more details on [how GitHub works as a version control system](https://sumisastri.github.io/dev-blogs/version-control-systems/) and to set up a GitHub repo
+2. Version control - GitHub or Gitlab, BitBucket for more details on [how GitHub works as a version control system](https://sumisastri.github.io/dev-blogs/version-control-systems/) and to set up a GitHub repo

+3. For JavaScript developers
+- [Install Node]
+- [Install Node Package Manager]
-- For JavaScript developers - Node and Node Version manager (nvm)
+- [Install Node Version Manager]

-- Package managers - Node package manager (npm) or Yarn, Homebrew for Macs in your local environment.
+4. For Mac users
+- [Install Homebrew]
+- [Install Xcode]
+- [Install Zsh or Bash and customise]

 ## Useful apps and GUIs